What size garden room do I need without planning permission?

 Can you build a garden room without planning permission?

 There are many factors that can affect whether a separate, outdoor room requires planning permission.
 Generally speaking, it is possible to build a garden room without applying for planning permission.
 As an outbuilding, it must adhere to permitted development regulations and building regulations.
-The principal rules that a garden room must follow are:
+These are the principal rules that you must follow:

 • They must be under 2.5m tall